 - genital to genital, genital to anal, oral to genital, or oral to anal contact

-- masturbation of the member by, or in the presence of, the patient
+- masturbation of the kinesiologist by, or in the presence of, the patient/client

-- masturbation of the patient by the member
+- masturbation of the patient/client by the kinesiologist

-- encouragement of the patient by the member to masturbate in the presence of the member
+- encouragement of the patient/client by the kinesiologist to masturbate in the presence of the kinesiologist

-- touching of a sexual nature of the patient’s genitals, anus, breasts or buttocks
+- touching of a sexual nature of the patient’s/client’s genitals, anus, breasts or buttocks

 All other findings of sexual abuse that do not require mandatory revocation will carry a penalty that includes a suspension and an oral reprimand.
 The length of the suspension and any other terms, conditions or limitations are at the discretion of the Discipline panel.